|Should My Employer Pay Me for Unused Vacation Days When I Leave My Job?||

 This law also applies to “paid time off,” where employees earn days they can take off as either sick or vacation days.
 The law does NOT apply to sick time, where you really have to be sick to take the time off.
-Unless your employment contract specifically says you get paid or shall receive some kind of credit for unused sick time, you simply lose it when you leave.
+Unless your employment contract specifically says you get paid or will receive some kind of credit for unused sick time, you simply lose it when you leave.

-The law does not require your work to give vacation time at all.
-But, the law says that if an employer does provide paid vacation, they have to keep annual records of how much is earned and taken.
+The law does not require your job to give vacation time at all.
+But, if your employer does provide paid vacation, he must keep yearly records of how much time you earned and used.

-If your old employer won’t pay for your vacation time voluntarily, file a wage claim with the state Department of Labor.
-They’re responsible for investigating and deciding claims.
+If your old employer won’t pay for unused vacation time, file a wage claim with the state Department of Labor, who's responsible for investigating and deciding claims.
 Call 312-793-2808 to get their 3-page claim form (no toll-free number, unfortunately).
 The process starts officially when you return the completed form.

 The Department of Labor gets your story, the employer’s story, and holds a hearing if they can’t resolve it informally.
 The hearing officer can order the employer to pay you what you’re owed.
-If the employer argues against the claim, the whole process can take about 4 months, or more.
+If the employer argues against the claim, the whole process can take at least 4 months.

 Finally, it’s worth noting that there are only 2 ways an employer can make deductions from a final paycheck:

 For a list of organizations in your area that may be able to help you, enter your zip code.